shas38/ec2-terraform/README.md

 # ec2-terraform

 This project demonstrates the concept of Infrastructure as Code using Terraform.
-In this project, we create an EC2 service on AWS and deploy a web application.
+In this project, we provision an EC2 service on AWS and deploy a web application.

 ## Project File Structure
 The project is divided into the following files: